Articles on Prostate Cancer

-Several new biomarkers have been developed in an effort to improve decision making in men considering active surveillance and in treated men considering adjuvant therapy or treatment of recurrence.
+Several new biomarkers have been developed to improve decision-making in men considering active surveillance and in treated men considering adjuvant therapy or treatment of recurrence.
 These include Oncotype DX, Prolaris, and ELAVL1.

 The NCCN treatment recommendations based on risk stratification are as follows:

 Very low risk

 - Life expectancy < 10 years -- observation